geotools/geotools/docs/user/library/xml/internal/bindings.rst

    .. image:: /images/xml/bindingChain4.png

    So this begs the final question When would I want to bind to an element or attribute directly?.
-The most common case would be when a schema contains multiple elements of the same xml schema type, but which map to different java types.
+The most common case would be when a schema contains multiple elements of the same XML schema type, but which map to different Java types.

    A good example of this are the mappings from the filter schema to the gt-opengis filter object model.
 Consider the following element declarations for various binary comparison operations::